-Two letters of support have been received stating that the development will provide Newcastle with a facility that will enable the delivery of sports to the residents of the borough and will help with the health and well-being of residents.
+Letters have been received from 39 supporters stating that the development will provide Newcastle with a facility that will enable the delivery of sports to the residents of the borough and will help with the health and well-being of residents.
 It will enable Newcastle Town Netball Club to extend and enhance its delivery of netball programs.
+The redesign appears more in keeping with the local area and there is plenty of parking on site.

-Four letters of objection have been received.
+A petition of 51 signatories has been received along with letters from 34 objectors.
 A summary of the objections made is as follows:

-- Design of the building and its impact on the Conservation Area - Height of the building and impact on residential properties due to blocking the light of the rising sun - Additional traffic and increased pressure on parking will increase congestion and risk of accidents - Loss of ash tree - Too close to the boundary of Stubbs Walks to allow any meaningful landscape treatment
+- Design of the building and its impact on the Conservation Area - · Overbearing and out of character in this area - Height of the building and impact on residential properties due to blocking the light of the rising sun - Additional traffic and increased pressure on parking will increase congestion and risk of accidents - Impact on trees - Too close to the boundary of Stubbs Walks to allow any meaningful landscape treatment - The drainage scheme is not sustainable and will result in rainwater that currently is available to the trees in Stubbs Walk and Victoria Road being diverted - The revised plan still has no visual interest